International Study Options

 Year in ParisUSC is a member of the Sweet Briar Junior Year in France Consortium, which enables USC undergraduates to spend an academic year in Paris, taking courses at the University of Paris and other institutions in the Parisian system of higher education.
 Courses are offered in most areas of the social sciences, the humanities and the arts.
 The year is preceded by a monthlong intensive language orientation in the city of Tours, and internship opportunities are available in the second semester.
 To apply, students must have completed four semesters of college French or the equivalent.

-Semester or Year in ParisUSC also offers its own fall, spring and yearlong programs in Paris.
+Semester or Year in ParisUSC students can study for a semester or year on the USC Paris program.
 In addition to French language courses at the Sorbonne, the program offers USC upper-division French courses and English-taught USC courses in art history and international relations.
 Students at an advanced level of French may take one or two courses alongside French university students at the Institut Catholique.
-Courses are available in the following areas: history, economics, sociology, political science and art history.
+Courses are available in the following areas: history, sociology and art history.
 Program costs include weekend and day excursions to sites of cultural importance, as well as visits connected with individual classes and social activities.
 Students live with French host families.
 Students must have completed two semesters of college-level French.

 Semester or Year in BerlinIn conjunction with the Institute for the International Education of Students (IES), USC offers a program of study at the IES Center and Humboldt University, perfectly situated for exploring the city.
-Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester at Humboldt University and/or courses offered at the IES Center.
+Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester at Humboldt University (in the spring semester) and/or courses offered at the IES Center (in the fall or spring semester).
 All courses are taught in German and are available in such disciplines as German economics, history, politics, art history, business, classics, international relations, political science, psychology, religion and sociology.
 Students are housed in private German homes and apartments.
-Students must have completed four semesters of college-level German for the fall and year programs, and five semesters for the spring program.
+Students must have completed four semesters of college-level German to be eligible for this program.

 Semester or Year in FreiburgUSC, in conjunction with the Institute for the International Education of Students (IES), provides an opportunity for undergraduates to study in Freiburg, Germany.
-The University of Freiburg, Germany's second oldest university, was founded in 1457.
+The University of Freiburg, Germany’s second oldest university, was founded in 1457.
 As a university town, Freiburg thrives on student life and the heritage of learning, yet retains the charm of a small city.
 Courses are offered in most areas of the social sciences.
 All courses at the IES Center and University of Freiburg are taught in German.
 Students live in apartments with German students.
-Students must have completed four semesters of college-level German for the fall and year programs, and five semesters for the spring program.
+Students must have completed four semesters of college-level German to be eligible for this program.

 Semester or Year in AthensStudents may spend a semester or year in Athens, Greece, where the ancient world comes alive.
 A vibrant capital city, Athens is a center of international business and the hub of an efficient and extensive transportation system which makes the beauty of Greece readily accessible.
 All students are required to enroll in either modern or classical Greek as one of their five courses.
 The curriculum is organized into two tracks: Ancient Greek Civilization and Mediterranean Studies.
 Students live in simply furnished apartments with other American students.

-Semester or Year in DelhiThrough the Institute for the International Education of Students (IES), USC undergraduates have the opportunity to spend a semester or year studying in Delhi, India's capital city.
+Semester or Year in DelhiThrough the Institute for the International Education of Students (IES), USC undergraduates have the opportunity to spend a semester or year studying in Delhi, India’s capital city.
 At the IES Delhi Center, students take a Hindi language course and courses about India (taught in English) in the humanities and social sciences.
-Students may take all of their courses at the IES Delhi Center.
-They also have the option of taking some of their courses at Delhi University's Ramjas College in the fall semester or Jawaharlal Nehru University (JNU) in the fall or spring semesters.
+They also have the option of taking some of their courses at Delhi University’s Ramjas College in the fall semester or Jawaharlal Nehru University (JNU) in the fall or spring semesters.
 As JNU is a graduate-level institution, students wishing to take courses there should have completed several upper-division undergraduate courses in their major at USC.
 Both Ramjas College and JNU offer a wide range of courses in the humanities and social sciences.
 The program includes some daylong, overnight and multi-day excursions.
 The program staff also helps interested students find volunteer opportunities in Delhi.
-Students may choose to live with other American students in the IES Student Residence (about 7 kilometers from the IES Study Center) or with an Indian host family.
+Students may choose to live with other American students in the IES Student Residence or with an Indian host family.
 Students can expect to commute to classes daily.
 The fall term runs from mid-July to the beginning of December.
 The spring term runs from the first week of January to the second week of May.

 Semester or Year in GalwayStudents may spend a semester or year studying at the National University of Ireland, Galway.
 Located in western Ireland, Galway is the third largest city in the Republic of Ireland and plays a dynamic and pioneering role in theatre, arts and culture.
 Students may take courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
 Students are directly enrolled in the university and take courses alongside Irish students.

-Spring Semester or Year in Tel AvivTel Aviv University provides USC undergraduates an opportunity to spend a spring semester or the academic year at Israel's largest university.
-Courses are offered in Jewish studies, Middle Eastern studies, art history, life sciences and social sciences.
+Spring Semester or Year in Tel AvivTel Aviv University provides USC undergraduates an opportunity to spend a spring semester or the academic year at Israel’s largest university.
+Courses are offered in Jewish studies, Middle Eastern studies, art history, life sciences and social sciences, and the arts.
+Examples of arts courses are 20th Century Israeli Art, Creative Writing, Israeli Drama, and Israeli Documentary Film.
 Each semester is preceded by a month-long intensive Hebrew language course.
-Students live in dormitories located adjacent to campus and may participate in a variety of extracurricular activities.
+Students live in university dormitories and may participate in a variety of extracurricular activities.
 Students must have completed two semesters of college-level Hebrew or the equivalent to participate in this program.

 Semester in Cortona (Fine Arts Majors Only)USC fine arts majors (B.A. or B.F.A.) may participate in a semester-length intensive studio arts program in the Tuscan hill town of Cortona, Italy with the University of Georgia’s Studies Abroad Program.
 Cortona is located on top of Mont S. Egidio and offers students a rich artistic and historical environment, which includes Etruscan, Roman, Medieval and Renaissance art and architecture.
 Students must have completed one semester of college-level Italian or the equivalent and several foundation courses in art before attending this program.
 In Cortona, students study painting, drawing, ceramics, printmaking and sculpture.
 Mandatory weekend excursions to places of historical and artistic interest in the surrounding area complement the studio classes.
 Accommodation is provided in a renovated 15th century monastery in Cortona.

-Semester in Florence (Animation and Digital Arts Students Only)John C. Hench Animation and Digital Arts undergraduate majors may participate in a semester-long animation and digital arts program at Studio Arts Centers International (SACI) in Florence, Italy.
-SACI's main campus is located in the heart of Florence, Via Sant'Antonino, 11, five minutes walking distance to the train station, the Duomo and major Renaissance museums, churches and architecture.
+Semester in Florence (Animation and Digital Arts Students Only)John C. Hench Animation and Digital Arts undergraduate majors may participate in a fall semester animation and digital arts program at Studio Arts Centers International (SACI) in Florence, Italy.
 Students must have completed a minimum of one semester of college-level Italian (two semesters strongly recommended) as well as the required preparatory foundation classes before attending this program.
 SACI houses students in apartments near the school in the historic center of Florence.
 While in Florence students participate in weekly open drawing sessions and field trips to sites throughout Italy, including day trips to Pisa, Siena and Lucca, and weekend trips to Rome, Venice and Naples.
 The program offers the finest and most challenging training to the next generation of digital artists, animators, art historians and art conservators.
-For more information see SACI's Web site at: www.saci-florence.org.
+For more information see SACI’s Web site at: www.saci-florence.org.

 Semester in Rome (Classics majors only)USC classics majors may study in Rome for a semester at the Intercollegiate Center for Classical Studies (ICCS), a program administered by Duke University.
 Students study ancient history and archaeology, intermediate and advanced Greek and Latin, basic Italian language, and Renaissance and Baroque art history.
 Field trips and extended study tours are essential components of the program.
 Students live and study at the ICCS Center, a three-story building located a few minutes by bus from the center of Rome.